Showing posts with label Driving - Racers. Show all posts

 Crazy Cars III

-Yep, and I must admit that I was a bit worried because the first game was rather crude and the second had infuriating mechanics that angered me a lot.
-So, as you can imagine, I was skeptical about the third.
-Okay, it's 1992 (I wish) and Titus appears to have redeemed themselves with something that actually looks rather good.
+Yep.
+I was a bit worried because the first game was rather crude, and the second had infuriating mechanics that angered me.
+So, as you can imagine, I was sceptical about the third.
+Okay, it's 1992 (I wish), and Titus appears to have redeemed themselves with something that actually looks rather good.
 What??

-Yeah, it looks cool and the background story is funny and proves you should never look a gift horse in the mouth.
-Well, when somebody offers you a Lamborgini Diablo, at a rock-bottom price, take it and then drive it away as fast as you can!!
-Which is exactly what we're doing for Crazy Cars 3.
-Sure, we spent most of our life savings running it but we have a sexy sports car.
-More importantly, enough cash remaining to compete in America's Bull Run - the Saturday Night Races.
+Yeah, it looks cool, and with a funny background story proving that you should never refuse a gift.
+Imagine being offered a Lamborghini Diablo?
+Ugh, take it and drive away as fast as you can, and that’s what we’re doing.
+Sure, we spent most of our life savings running it, but we now own a sexy sports car.
+More importantly, we have enough cash left to compete in America’s Bull Run, the Saturday Night Races.

-Enough yapping, I think it's time we viewed a few opening screenshots...
+Enough yapping, I think it's time we viewed the opening screens...

 Put the pedal to the metal!

-Before you rush off and waste precious cash, it makes sense to practice.
-So look at the map and take a stab at any location.
-Each is different with a varying degree of difficulty thanks to narrow, twisty lanes, obstacles, and other cars.
+Before you rush off and waste cash, it makes sense to practice.
+The map shows many locations, and each has a varying degree of difficulty thanks to narrow, twisty lanes, obstacles, and other cars.
 Not to mention the cops who are looking to boost their Christmas party fund.
-Well, why bother arresting real criminals!
+Well, why bother arresting real criminals?

-Anyhow, once you feel you've practiced enough, slap yourself and then practice some more.
-You won't regret it.
+Once you feel you've practised enough, slap yourself and then practice some more - you won't regret it.
 Eventually, you will be ready and can head over to the Tournament with confidence.
 Pick yourself a character, I'm always the Mr T lookalike!
-It's now a good idea to start cheap with something you can afford, I advise Memphis.
-All "yellow" coloured places are initially open to you with details of fees, prizes, and details of those dreaded cops.
+It's a good idea to play safe, with something you can afford, I advise Memphis.
+All "yellow" places are initially open to you with details of fees, prizes, and those dreaded cops.

-Prize money is awarded for coming 1st, 2nd, or 3rd but it's possible to boost that via your fellow rival drivers.
-These guys are always up for a flutter - might be a good opportunity to earn extra money?
-So long as you don't get too big for your boots and have bothered to practice on more than just a few tracks.
+Prize money is awarded for coming 1st, 2nd, or 3rd, but it's possible to boost this with the rival drivers.
+These guys are always up for a flutter - an opportunity to earn extra money?
+So long as you don't get too big for your boots and practice more than just once.
 Yes, you really should practice.
 Take the hint!

-It sounds quite complex but it's not so let's take a gander at some more sexy pixels...
+It sounds complex, but it's not so let's take a gander at some more sexy pixels...

 Titus 2:13

-I'll say it now, I love Crazy Cars III which is thankfully nothing at all like the first two racers - in terms of gameplay and quality.
-In fact, it's quite a rush slamming down the road, zooming by the other cars, with the thrill of passing a dreaded rival.
-The controls are excellent with our joystick used to steer this red beast: push up or hit fire to accelerate and pull back breaks.
-You can choose between manual or auto gearboxes which means I always choose the latter!
+Crazy Cars III is thankfully nothing like the first two in terms of gameplay and quality.
+It's a rush slamming down the road, zooming by the other cars, with the thrill of passing a dreaded rival.
+The controls are excellent, with our joystick used to steer the red beast: push up or hit fire to accelerate, and pull back to brake.
+You can choose between manual or automatic gearboxes, which means I choose the latter!

-This racer is fast and furious (sorry) and feels like Titus sneakily took inspiration from a number of others, like Lotus II for example.
-But that's okay, there are lots of examples of ripoffs being better than the originals.
-The gameplay here matters so play dirty if you need to but always keep an eye out for the cops.
+This racer is fast and furious (sorry) and feels like Titus sneakily took inspiration from others, like Lotus II.
+That's okay, there are lots of examples of rip-offs being better than the originals, and it's the gameplay that matters.
+So play dirty, but always keep an eye out for the cops.
 Those guys never give up and will try to chase you all the way through to the end.
 So whaddya gonna do?
-Flee or be a good citizen...
+Flee or be a good citizen?
 FLEE, of course!!!

 A shiny red car and a roaring engine?

 Well, the graphics are ace.
 Simple as that.
 This is one of the most glamorous 16-bit racers with a decent framerate and good sprite scaling for everything that whizzes by.
-The weather effects are a nice addition but only if you've remembered to change the tyres.
-The palettes I adore as they use beautiful colours!
+The weather effects are a nice addition, but only if you've remembered to change the tyres.
+The palettes I adore, as they use beautiful colours.
+Perhaps the most visually-gorgeous racer on the ST?

-The audio is good with a neat tune and decent sound effects.
-Most effects are YM chippy and could have been better but there are some neat touches, like when going under a bridge.
-The best is the whirring sirens of the cop cars which are excellent.
-But this also highlights the Diablo's mundane engine sounds.
-Ah well, can't have it all?
+The audio is good with a neat tune and sound effects.
+Most effects are YM chippy and could have been better, but there are some cool touches, like when going under a bridge.
+The best is the whirring sirens of the cop cars, which are excellent.
+But this highlights the Diablo's mundane engine sounds.
+That needed to be a sample...
+Ah, well, can't have it all?

 The CryptO'pinion?